koenrane/KR-new-site/content/conservative-agency-with-multiple-stakeholders.md

 ![](https://assets.turntrout.com/static/images/posts/b02a85f9bec27245725211e667061d61fc401fb75fee59bd.avif)
 <br/>Figure: MP-AUP is my first stab at solving this problem without modeling the joint game.
 In this agent production game, MP-AUP gets the agent to stay put until it is corrected (i.e. the agent is given a new reward function, after which it computes a new policy).

 We can motivate the MP-AUP objective with an analogous situation.
 Imagine the agent starts off with uncertainty about what objective it should optimize, and the agent reduces its uncertainty over time.
-This is modelled using the 'assistance game' framework, of which [Cooperative Inverse Reinforcement Learning](https://papers.nips.cc/paper/6420-cooperative-inverse-reinforcement-learning) is one example.
+This is modeled using the 'assistance game' framework, of which [Cooperative Inverse Reinforcement Learning](https://papers.nips.cc/paper/6420-cooperative-inverse-reinforcement-learning) is one example.
 (The assistance game paper has yet to be publicly released, but I think it's quite good!)

 ![](https://assets.turntrout.com/static/images/posts/time-step-mp-aup.avif)

 Assistance games are a certain kind of partially observable Markov decision process (POMDP), and they're solved by policies which maximize the agent's expected _true_ reward.
 So once the agent is certain of the true objective, it should just optimize that.
 But what about before then?

 ![](https://assets.turntrout.com/static/images/posts/solve-mp-aup.avif)